tharungopinath/email-templates-extension/README.md

 - Inspired by real-world email workflows and productivity pain points
 - Built with Chrome Manifest V3 best practices
 - Community feedback and testing

 ---

-## 📞 Support & Feedback

-Have a bug report or feature request?
-- Open an [issue](https://github.com/yourusername/email-templates-extension/issues) on GitHub
-- Email: [your-email@example.com]

----